×

 Keep an eye on your loved one’s state of mind.
 If they seem agitated or upset, make sure to offer comfort or perhaps seek a distraction by engaging in an activity with them which they enjoy.

-Why Is It Important to talk about Dying?
+Why is it important to talk about dying?

 There is still a taboo in our society re talking about death, but remember: discussing death doesn’t make it come closer, it only makes it easier to deal with.
 By opening yourself up to conversations about dying, you can be a guide for loved ones struggling with a burden, as well as a midwife for other difficult conversations.